-With the plate safely back in the piano (Photo 12), double check its positioning using wedges (see Journal article, March, 2008 - Removing the Cast Iron Plate, part 2).
+With the plate safely back in the piano remove straps and dowels and double check its positioning.
 Tighten down plate screws as you would tighten the lug nuts on a car tire - going back and forth from one to the other several times to tighten down the entire plate evenly.